linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 25.08.2024 (announcement Web4)
+- Quick reminder!
+We're making great strides with our open-source platform, Web4 Lite.
+What features are YOU most excited about?
+Let us know! 💻✨ #Web4Lite #OpenSource #TechProgress

+### 25.08.2024 (announcement Web4)
+- 💡 Expanding our horizons!
+As Web4 Foundation, we're stepping up our social media game to share our vision even clearer.
+What do you want to see from us next?
+Drop your ideas! 🌍📱 #Web4 #Vision #SocialImpact

+### 25.08.2024 (announcement Web4)
+- 🚀 Shaping the future of the web together!
+We're all about making Web4 known across the digital landscape.
+How do YOU envision the next-gen web?
+Share your thoughts below! 🌐💬 #Web4 #Innovation #FutureOfWeb

 ### 24.08.2024 (announcement Web4)
 - 🚀 Ready to be part of the next digital evolution?
 We’re expanding our reach to bring Web4 to everyone, making the best internet experience a reality! 🌐💡 Let’s shape the future together!
 What excites you most about Web4?
 Tell us below! 👇 #Web4Revolution #FutureInternet #JoinTheWave